Cinespace Chicago Film Studios

 First and foremost, you have to be honest.
 In the position that I’m in you can Google my name and you’ll see people talking [openly] about me.
 You really have to take the high road in everything.
 Do everything right and legally.
 Being a leader, you have to know that you will be a target [for public scrutiny].
 Stay focused, stay on your agenda, and don’t let anything bother you.

-I was in the real estate business from 2006-2008 and I start my own contracting company and was doing pretty well for myself.
+I was in the real estate business from 2006 to 2008 and I start my own contracting company and was doing pretty well for myself.
 When the market crashed, I lost everything.
-I have 4 children and my wife and we lost our house, I lost my cars, I lost everything.
+I have four children and my wife and we lost our house, I lost my cars, I lost everything.
 That was the turning point in my life.
 I became very depressed but I knew I had to do something to provide for my kids.
-It was a very dark place — suicidal dark.
+It was a very dark place—suicidal dark.

 So I called my uncle in Toronto and convinced him to let me borrow money to buy the first building we started in.
 Then as I started coming back, I bought another building, then another, then another.
 But I won’t forget losing everything.
 I have my eviction notice framed and hung on my door which I always tell people is my diploma.